All Products

-2. The signer uses the private key to sign data.
+2. The signer uses the private key to sign the message.

-3. The signer sends the data and signature to the receiver.
+3. The signer sends the message and its signature to the recipient.

-4. After the receiver receives the data and signature, the receiver uses the public key to verify the signature.
+4. After receiving the message and signature, the recipient uses the public key to verify the signature.

-You must call the CreateKey operation to create an asymmetric CMK in KMS.
-When you create an asymmetric CMK, set the KeySpec parameter to the key type that you want to use and set the Usage parameter to SIGN/VERIFY.
+Call the CreateKey operation in KMS using the Alibaba Cloud CLI.
+To create an asymmetric key, set the KeySpec parameter to the desired key type and the Usage parameter to SIGN/VERIFY.

 aliyun kms CreateKey --KeySpec=RSA_2048 --KeyUsage=SIGN/VERIFY --ProtectionLevel=HSM